data61/PSL/MiLkMaId/README.md

                   - `Q` appears as part of the `n`th argument to `nextl`.
    - `by (induct xs arbitrary: Q)` in line 623 of `thys/Finite_Automata_HF/Finite_Automate_HF.thy`.
 - [ ] 23.
 Check if
-   - a proof obligation has either `Set.member` or `Set.not_member`, and
+   - the proof obligation has either `Set.member` or `Set.not_member`, and
    - all induction variables appear as part of the second argument to either `Set.member` or `Set.not_member` at least once
    - `by (induction xs ys arbitrary: zs rule: shuffle.induct)` in line 1939 of `src/HOL/Library/Multiset.thy`.
    - `proof (induction vs arbitrary: c)` in line 422 of `thys/Timed_Automata/DBM.thy`.
 - [ ] 24.
 Check if
-   - a proof obligation has variables of type `nat`, and
+   - the proof obligation has variables of type `nat`,
+   - the `induct` method takes at least one argument as induction variables and
    - all induction variables have type `nat`.
+- [ ] 25.
+Check if
+   - the proof obligation has `List.list.set`,
+   - the `induct` method takes at least one argument as induction variables and
+   - _all_ induction variables appears as part of the argument to at least one occurrence of `List.list.set`.
+- [ ] 26.
+Check if
+   - the proof obligation has `List.list.set`,
+   - the `induct` method takes at least one argument as induction variables and
+   - _at least one_ induction variables appears as part of the argument to at least one occurrence of `List.list.set`.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),